ikumarapeli-msft/GA3Bash/README.md

 ## GA3 features/pathways to test BYOS (included in sample file)
-- Start BYOS recording with groupcall
+- Start BYOS recording with groupcall (any resource)
-- Start BYOS recording with servercall
+- Start BYOS recording with servercall (any resource)
-- Pause BYOS recording and resume
+- Pause BYOS recording and resume (any resource)
-- Same call multiple BYOS Recordings
+- Same call multiple BYOS Recordings (any resource)

 ## Existing Actions to test (included in sample file)
-- start call
+- start call (any resource)
-- ^answer call
+- answer call (your resource + event grid)
-- start group call
+- start group call (any resource)
-- play media (audio will not be recorded)
+- play media (audio will not be recorded) (any resource)
-- stop media
+- stop media (any resource)
-- play media to all (audio will be recorded)
+- play media to all (audio will be recorded) (any resource)
-- start nonBYOS recording
+- start nonBYOS recording (any resource)
-- stop recording
+- stop recording (any resource)
-- pause recording
+- pause recording (any resource)
-- resume recording
+- resume recording (any resource)
-- ^download recording
+- download recording (your resource)
-- ^delete recording
+- delete recording (your resource)
-- send DTMF Tones
+- send DTMF Tones (any resource)
-- *inbound pstn call
+- *inbound pstn call (your pstn resource)
-- dtmf recognition
+- *dtmf recognition (any resource)
-- *Reject incoming call
+- *Reject incoming call (your pstn resource)
-- *Redirect incoming call
+- *Redirect incoming call (your pstn resource)